I invite you all to read the interview as Craig has given a lot of insights on how to run an SEO business and how to stay on top of your game.

 I make a point of telling clients that it will take time, and yes I’ve had clients who after month 1 expected to sell millions of pounds worth of products, but you are best getting rid of clients who have unrealistic expectations, and I’ve had to do that on a few occasions.

 5 I see you are a big fan of SEO Tools and you review them on your blog.
-Which ones you recommend as a must-have in every SEO specialist’s arsenal?
+Which ones do you recommend as a must-have in every SEO specialist’s arsenal?

 I am a massive fan of tools and software to help automate processes that help me do my job, I’ve checked out thousands over the years and at the moment I get a lot of providers asking me to review their tools.

-SEMRush, Ahrefs, Outreach.buzz, Massplanner (note of the editor: Mass Planner went private – invitation only), Serped, Statusbrew, Buzzstream, Ninja Outreach, Buzzsumo, Crate are just a few of the tools I use on a daily basis.
+SEMrush (review here), Ahrefs, Outreach.buzz, Massplanner (note of the editor: Mass Planner went private – invitation only), Serped, Statusbrew, Buzzstream, Ninja Outreach, Buzzsumo, Crate are just a few of the tools I use on a daily basis.
 I also have a VPS which has a lot of nice tools on there too which help me with a wide range of tasks.

 I’ve got a friend Steven Van Vessum who has quite a cool new bit of software out just now called https://www.contentkingapp.com which is another great addition to an SEO’s toolkit and is something worth looking at, I’ve a full review on my blog on its functions and features.